 The DAM begins fundraising for the North Building Project.

-The DAM selects design team of Curtis Fentress Architects of Denver and Machado Silvetti of Boston to design the North Building with expanded, welcoming public spaces.
+The DAM selects Fentress Architects of Denver with Machado Silvetti of Boston as the architecture team for the overall campus reunification and North Building renovation project.

 The DAM announces North Building project, its scope and a $25 million lead gift from Lanny and Sharon Martin.

 Collections staff begin the lengthy process of moving more than 50,000 artworks to safe storage offsite.

 The DAM hosts free architect forum to share design plans with members and the public.

 Denver voters overwhelmingly support Elevate Denver Bond funding for infrastructural upgrades at the DAM and several other cultural facilities in the city.

 The DAM hosts community free day and celebration of the North Building, including performances and hands-on activities to say "See You Later" to the North Building prior to renovation.